 There is a free shuttle to the eclipse viewing party.
 It departs from in front of the grange (152 1st St, Friday Harbor, WA 98250) at 8am, 8:30am, 9am, and 9:30am.

 A huge thanks to our partners for making this event possible: San Juan Islands National Monument, Island Rec, San Juan Island Library, San Juan Islands Conservation District, San Juan County Land Bank, Indigenous Education Institute, Friends of Lime Kiln Society, and Friends of the San Juans.

 A solar eclipse is a celestial event when the moon passes between the sun and earth—blocking all or part of the sun.
 At a given location, the event can last up to an hour and a half.
 For this eclipse, the longest period when the moon completely blocks the sun will be about two minutes and 40 seconds.
 The last total eclipse for the contiguous US was in 1979; the next one will be in 2024.

-Here in Yellowstone National Park, the eclipse will start around 10:15 am and last until about 1:00 pm, with the closest to total eclipse occurring around 11:35 am and lasting about 2 minutes.
+Here in the San Juan Islands, the eclipse will start around 9:10 am and last until about 11:40 am, with the maximum eclipse occurring around 10:20 am.

 To find out when the eclipse will be visible for your location check out NASA’s Eclipse site.